 When to Call an Alabama Truck Accident Lawyer

-A collision with a massive 18-wheeler or other commercial vehicle could turn your life upside down in an instant.
-While seeking medical attention should be the first thing you do, the second should be to call an experienced truck accident attorney to represent you.
+A collision with a massive 18-wheeler or another commercial vehicle could turn your life upside down in an instant.
+While seeking medical attention should be the first thing you do, the second should be to call an experienced semi-truck accident attorney to represent you.

 While you are in the hospital recovering from your injuries, the trucking company could be working to hide evidence of liability on the part of the driver or the company itself.
 Your lawyer can conduct an immediate investigation and will work to secure vital evidence before it is cleaned up, altered, or destroyed.
 Because multiple parties could share liability in these cases, your attorney will work to identify all liable parties and seek to hold them accountable.